What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 For a violinist or fiddle player, it is essential to have a shoulder rest.
 A Kun Shoulder Rest is what Chuck uses when he plays.

-A chin rest is handy and will make playing your instrument way more comfortable.
-Most violins and fiddles come with a chin rest, but just in case yours doesn’t have one it is a good idea to get one.
+A chin rest is handy and will make playing your instrument much more comfortable.
+Most violins and fiddles come with one, but it is a good idea to get one just in case yours doesn't.

 BATTERIES

-Batteries are needed for the following items: Pickups, Tuners & Pedals, Wireless Microphones, In-Ear Monitors, etc.
+Batteries are needed for the following items: pickups, Tuners and pedals, Wireless Microphones, and In-Ear Monitors.

 SCREWDRIVER

-These may come in handy if you are in need of making some on the fly adjustments to your instruments.
+These may come in handy if you need to make adjustments to your instruments on the fly.

 BREATH MINTS, VITAMINS, AND/OR CHEWING GUM

-It is for sure a great idea to have some breath mints, especially if you just did a show and have to go greet a bunch of raving fans.
+It is definitely a great idea to have some breath mints, especially if you just performed a show and have to greet a bunch of raving fans.

 GOOD LUCK CHARM